 You could face a range of charges for using your regular plastic overseas.

-There are three different types of charges that can be layered on when using a credit card:
+There are three types of charges that can be layered on when using a credit card:

 How much does your card charge?